LyubomirVasilev9/Skalefocus-Homework/README.md

-# Scalefocus homework.
+# Scalefocus Academy Homework.
-Hello this is my first repository.
+Hello this is my repository for Scalefocus Academy Homework.